Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Introduction

-The main focus of most existing research (e.g., \cite{DBLP:conf/icml/IlyasEAL18,DBLP:conf/icml/UesatoOKO18}) is on the query-efficient generation of adversarial examples for images.
+The main focus of most existing research (e.g., \citep{DBLP:conf/icml/IlyasEAL18,DBLP:conf/icml/UesatoOKO18}) is on the query-efficient generation of adversarial examples for images.
 This is different from our work, which is focused on generating adversarial API sequences, in two respects: \begin{enumerate} \item In the case of adversarial API sequences, one must verify that the original functionality of the malware remains intact.
-Thus, one cannot simply generate an adversarial feature vector, but must also generate the corresponding working malware behavior. \item API sequences consist of discrete symbols of variable lengths, while images are represented as matrices with fixed dimensions, and the values of the matrices are continuous. \end{enumerate} In this paper, we modify the malware's behavior by modifying the API call sequences it generates.
-We also modify static, non-sequential features: printable strings inside the process.
-We present eight novel attacks that are different in terms of three parameters: \begin{enumerate} \item Attacker knowledge - The attacker might have knowledge about the target classifier's confidence score (score-based attack) or only about the predicted class (decision-based attack).
-This knowledge can affect the way we modify both the positions and the types of modified API calls. \item Modified API call types (values) - The attacker can either modify API calls randomly (random perturbation) or take them from a generative adversarial network (GAN) generating benign samples (benign perturbation). \item Number of modified API calls - The attacker can either modify API calls until the sample successfully evades detection with minimal perturbation (linear iteration attack) or start with a maximum number of modifications and minimize them as long as evasion is maintained (logarithmic backtracking attack). \end{enumerate} Each of the eight attacks we present is a combination of these three techniques, each of which has two different options (score-based or decision-based; benign perturbation or random perturbation; logarithmic backtracking or linear iteration).
+Thus, one cannot simply generate an adversarial feature vector but must generate an executable file containing the corresponding working malware behavior. \item API sequences consist of discrete symbols of variable lengths, while images are represented as matrices with fixed dimensions, and the values of the matrices are continuous. \end{enumerate} In this paper, we modify the malware's behavior by modifying the API call sequences it generates.
+We also modify static, non-sequential features: printable strings inside the process (Appendix \ref{sec:Appendix-D:-Handling}).
+We present eight novel attacks that are different in terms of three parameters: \begin{enumerate} \item Attacker knowledge - The attacker might have knowledge about the target classifier's confidence score (\emph{score-based attack}) or only about the predicted class (\emph{decision-based attack}).
+This knowledge can affect the way we modify both the positions and the types of modified API calls. \item Modified API call types (values) - The attacker can either modify API calls randomly (random perturbation) or take them from a generative adversarial network (GAN) generating benign samples (benign perturbation). \item Method to select the number of modified API calls - The attacker can either modify API calls until the sample successfully evades detection with minimal perturbation (linear iteration attack) or start with a maximum number of modifications and minimize them as long as evasion is maintained (logarithmic backtracking attack). \end{enumerate} Each of the eight attacks we present is a combination of these three parameters, each of which has two different variants (score-based or decision-based; benign perturbation or random perturbation; logarithmic backtracking or linear iteration).
+As a benchmark, we adapted four state-of-the-art query-efficient attacks.
+We showed that our attacks are equal or outperform them, obtaining a higher success rate (98\% using the classifier's confidence score and 88\% without it) for a fixed number of queries.